-The purpose of this designation is to provide a mix of employment, retail, and residential dwellings and public uses near major arterial intersections.
+The purpose of this designation is to provide a mix of employment, retail, residential dwellings, and public uses near major arterial intersections.

 The intent is to integrate a variety of uses together, including residential, and to avoid predominantly single use developments such as a regional retail center with only restaurants and other commercial uses.

 Developments should be anchored by uses that have a regional draw with the appropriate supporting uses.
 For example, an employment center should have supporting retail uses; a retail center should have supporting residential uses as well as supportive neighborhood and community services.
 The standards for the MU-R designation provide an incentive for larger public and quasi-public uses where they provide a meaningful and appropriate mix to the development.
-The developments are encouraged to be designed consistent with the conceptual MU-R plan depicted in Figure 3D.
+The developments are encouraged to be designed consistent with the conceptual MU-R plan depicted in Figure 3F.

-In reviewing development applications, the following items will be considered in MU-R areas:
+In reviewing development applications, the City will consider the following items in MU-R areas:

-- Development should generally comply with the " general guidelines for development in all Mixed Use areas. - Residential uses should comprise a minimum of 10% " of the development area at gross densities ranging from 6 to 40 units/acre.
+- " Development must comply with the Functional Integration principles for development in all Mixed Use areas. - " Residential uses are expected to comprise between 10% and 30% of the development area, with gross densities ranging from 6 to 40 units/acre (of the residential area).